 People are inspired by marine wildlife and value the sea for the many ways in which it supports our quality of life.

-A century on from the Wildlife Trusts’ groundbreaking Rothschild list of 284 wildlife sites
+As a result, a century on from the Wildlife Trusts’ groundbreaking Rothschild list of 284 wildlife sites

-Based on the best possible scientific evidence, and after consultation with more than a million stakeholders, the recommendations were initially put forward in 2011, with their designation originally expected in 2012.
+Based on the best possible scientific evidence, and after consultation with more than a million stakeholders, recommendations were initially put forward in 2011, with their designation originally expected in 2012.
 However, the Government stalled, and following a consultation in 2013, just 27 sites were designated, with lack of evidence and cost concerns given as reasons for not proceeding.

 What is a Marine Conservation Zone?